emergotechnologies/helium-positioning-api/README.md

 ## Features

 Prediction of the location of devices belonging to an organization in the [Helium Console](https://console.helium.com/).
-The implementation of several different methods and models is planned.

-Currently, only the **nearest-hotspot-prediction** method is implemented.
-This method uses the position of the hotspot with the highest signal strength to the corresponding device (RSSI value).
+Several different methods and models are available.

 ## Installation